bringg/teleport/rfd/0203-database-healthchecks.md

 1. A minimum interval (1s), to prevent an unreasonable or pointless rate of connection attempts
 2. A minimum timeout (1s), to give each health check a chance to succeed
 3. The healthy/unhealthy thresholds must be greater than 0
+4. The maximum interval will be 300s
+5. The timeout must be less than or equal to the interval

 The defaults we choose should strike a balance between the time to notice a change in connectivity, the rate of connections, and handling unreliable variance of network connectivity.